Point Cloud Processing (PCL)

 Is PCL compatible with ROS and ROS 2?

 Absolutely.
-The `pcl_ros` and `perception_pcl` packages are standard in the Robot Operating System ecosystem.
-They provide bridges to convert ROS messages (sensor_msgs/PointCloud2) into PCL data types, allowing developers to use the extensive PCL library directly in their ROS nodes.
+The `pcl_ros` and `perception_pcl` packages are staples in ROS.
+They bridge ROS messages (sensor_msgs/PointCloud2) to PCL formats, letting devs plug the full PCL library right into their nodes.

 What is Euclidean Cluster Extraction?